1138programming/1138programming.github.io/docs/_articles/misc/howto.md

 <br>

+A new ___-IN TESTING-___ feature added recently is notes, which can be used by adding a `!! ` at the _beginning_ of the line.
+This syntax is subject to change, but currently you have to make sure you add a space after the exclamation points, as it will not work otherwise.
+A note looks like this:

+!!
+This is a note!<br>It also still supports [links](https://youtu.be/dQw4w9WgXcQ) and ___formatting___!

+!!i You can also append the letters _w_ or _i_ right after the exclamation marks to get different types of notes, like this.

+To create seperate lines with notes, you _must_ use the HTML `<br>`, tag, otherwise it will not work.

 Anyway, it's not difficult, and you can check out [The Basic Markdown Syntax Guide](https://markdownguide.offshoot.io/basic-syntax/) for help with the basic syntax, or [AdvancedHowTo](/misc/advancedHowto.html) if you think you're ready for something more advanced.